Maki Mirage: Korenizatsiia (Soviet indigenization) and the construction of the Chinese-Lenin School

 Beginning in the 1920s, the Bolsheviks began to construct, consolidate and educate the Chinese and Koreans of the Russian Far East as "Soviet peoples."
 One major reason was the growing market influence of the Japanese Empire and the Bolsheviks reliance on Japan for hard currency in exchange for resources such as timber, natural gas, minerals and petroleum from the Russian Far East, and especially Sakhalin.
 Japan already controlled Korea and was setting up various military and political alliances as well as business ventures in Manchuria.
-Both countries were business partners, political rivals for the other country’s leaders, neighbors and military rivals contesting the same geographies.
+Both countries were business partners, political rivals for the other country's leaders, neighbors and military rivals contesting the same geographies.

 On October 29, 1923, the Primorskii provincial Communist Party voted to begin investment in large scale infrastructure construction (schools, universities, radio stations, publishing houses and roads) in the Russian Far East to support their political, educational and occupational campaigns for the Chinese and Koreans there.
 This was called korenizatsiia (indigenization), a sort of "Sovietization" program which would assimilate and integrate national minorities into the institutions of the socialist state through ideological campaigns at work, school and through radio and newspapers.
 This socio-political policy and movement took place from 1923 to 1934.
-The Bolsheviks wanted to organize the "construction" of the Chinese and Koreans of the RFE as Soviet peoples while increasing their educational networks (school systems), the number of "socialist" books, pamphlets and other materials and increase the recruitment efforts towards East Asians into Party institutions (as cadres) and as labor union members.
+The Bolsheviks wanted to organize the "construction" of the Chinese and Koreans of the RFE as Soviet peoples while increasing their educational networks (school systems), the number of "socialist" books, pamphlets and other materials printed and their recruitment numbers of East Asians into Party institutions (as cadres) and as labor union members.
 The USSR would guard their borders with both military might and ideology (Soviet socialism).

 There were immediate benefits for the Koreans and Chinese because most Asians were laborers.
 The "red corners" throughout the USSR would teach the foreign laborers the rudiments of speaking, writing and reading Russian while providing breaks (while on the job) and reading materials.
 Some large factories even had rabfaks which were small schools/classrooms in the factory or workplace where workers could study from one to three hours a day.

 On June 4, 1925, the Chinese section of the Primorskii Provincial Soviet Party School was formed.
 On March 1, 1933, this entity formally became the Chinese Lenin School in Vladivostok (CLS).
 Initially, there were 207 students.
 The students were separated into those studying at the preparatory stage, middle stage (secondary education) and higher education (university level).
 In the first year of the CLS, there were only 43 students studying at the university level.